saurav3199/CTF-writeups/RITSEC/README.md

 > *If you lost your copy of 'STAR TABLES', you should be able to find the 'open source' version*

 So I searched for Star tables github and look for various codes until I found this one <https://github.com/chrislgarry/Apollo-11/blob/master/Comanche055/STAR_TABLES.agc> .On understanding the code I found the x,y,z coordiantes of stars were given.
-Reformatted that file using regex like [this](scripts/STAR_TABLES.agc)
+Reformatted that file using regex to get [this](scripts/STAR_TABLES.agc) file

 ```
 +.8342971408 37 X